Zuzzuc/App-Payload-Injector/README.md

 InjectInPayloadEnd will just add the path to the end of the document without creating a newline, this is good if you are injecting a shell script and want to execute the original executable once your payload has been executed.
 This can be done easily in a shell script by setting the last line of the payload to "exec Apptoinject.app/Contents/MacOS/" and once InjectInPayloadEnd has finished the last line will be "exec Apptoinject.app/Contents/MacOS/$NameOfOriginalExecutable"))

 InjectInPayloadEndNQ is the same, but will add a single quote `"` as the last character, useful if the app path contains space.

+$5 currently only supports 'AppendToEnd'.
+Everything that is after '_' the will get added to the file.

 <br>
 <br>